Nonequilibrium Polaritonics - Nonlinear Effects and Optical Switching: Fr ohlich Hamiltonian and Floquet-Keldysh Method

-In a last step, we combine the relaxation processes due to the interaction between the band electrons and the waveguide as described by Eq. (\ref{Hamilton_we}), with the impinging external laser as introduced in Eq. (\ref{Hamilton}).
+In a last step, the relaxation processes due to the interaction between the band electrons and the waveguide as described by Eq. (\ref{Hamilton_we}) are combined, with the impinging external laser as introduced in Eq. (\ref{Hamilton}).
 The resulting Green's function consequentially describes the photonic waveguide with Au nano-grains that themselves are now exposed to the external laser radiation.
-In this non-equilibrium system we treat the weak coupling between the electrons and the waveguide photons by second order perturbation theory and the interaction between the electrons and external laser in terms of the Floquet theory, as has been shown above.
+In this non-equilibrium system the weak coupling between the electrons and the waveguide photons is treated by second order perturbation theory and the interaction between the electrons and external laser in terms of the Floquet theory, as has been shown above.

-Since we are interested in possible switching effects, we choose as the initial situation the case where the photonic mode, $\hbar\omega_0 = 2.34 eV$, is far off the electronic bandedge.
+Since the focus lies on possible switching effects, the initial situation is chosen such that the photonic mode, $\hbar\omega_0 = 2.34 eV$, is far off the electronic bandedge.
 Electrons arrive band energies ranging from $-1\le\hbar\omega/t\le+1$.
 A Fano resonance is only observable in the presence of external radiation of appropriate frequency, i.e. only if the induced side-bands meet the energy of the waveguide mode.
 This resonance will also affect the transmission properties in the waveguide, since now waveguide photons can be absorbed in the formation of a mixed state of light and matter with the laser-induced charge excitations in the Au nano-grains.
 Thus a waveguide polariton is created yielding to a significant reduction of the waveguide's transmission.
-In \ref{Fig_4}, we display the laser induced change of the density of states $\delta G$ as a function of quasi-particle energy $\hbar \omega$ and external laser frequency $\Omega_L$.
+In \ref{Fig_4}, the laser induced change of the density of states $\delta G$ as a function of quasi-particle energy $\hbar \omega$ and external laser frequency $\Omega_L$ is displayed.
 The quantity $\delta G $ defined according to